klauswarzecha/flask-fridays/docs/day01.md

 ## Render a first template

 Flask looks for HTML templates in the `templates` directory.
 These templates can be returned using the `render_template` method.

+In this first attempt, the template is just a simple HTML file.